AdobeDocs/analytics-platform.en/help/use-cases/ga-to-cja.md

 ### 1. Add Custom Variables

 After signing in to the Google Tag Manager account, you need to add some Custom Constant Variables related to Adobe.
-You probably already have variables in Google Tag Manager that are being sent to Google Analytic, such as the customer email, customer name, language, and customer logged-in status.
+You probably already have variables in Google Tag Manager that are being sent to Google Analytics, such as the customer email, customer name, language, and customer logged-in status.
 You need to define 5 new custom variables:

 * Adobe Experience Cloud org ID
 * DCS Streaming endpoint